 At ELLA i SKiN, we strongly believe that we require a combination of products to optimize skincare benefits.
-It’s amazing to hear how more people are becoming more savvy with their skincare routines and layering skincare products.

 A waterless Facial Cleanser.
 Well, this is cool!
 Dry cleansers are game changing and have opened a whole new world of exfoliation.

 WTF is a dry cleanser anyway?
 How does a dry cleanser differ from a regular cleanser?

 A dry cleanser is, well, cleansing your face dry.
 Take a small amount of the dry cleanser and gently massage your face, using circular motions.
 Next, you can add water to create an exfoliation “paste.”
 This will remove excess dirt and oil and accelerate the removal of dead skin cells and pollutants from pores and surface of the skin.

 Note: upward circular motions can promote lymphatic drainage.